-In the US, thousands of young homosexuals find themselves stuck in conversion therapy aimed at "curing" them of being gay.
-Mathew Shurka survived the treatment but spent years trying to shake thoughts of suicide.
+In the US, thousands of young homosexuals find themselves stuck in practices aimed at "curing" them of being gay.
+Mathew Shurka survived the experience, but spent years trying to shake thoughts of suicide.

 Mathew remembers tears streaming down his face.
 He'd just told his dad something that no one else knew about him, something he had always been afraid to tell anyone.
 The then 16-year-old had quarreled with his friends in high school and skipped class because he was afraid they would discover his secret: Mathew was gay.
 He decided to confide in his father.

 "His reaction was wonderful," says Mathew Shurka, who is now 30.
 "He told me that he loves me no matter what."
 Mathew was relieved.
 It was just the reaction he had hoped for.
 "I felt like if there was anyone who was going to protect me it was my father."
 His dad told him he would deal with it.
-But what he didn't realize was that his father was planning to sign him up for gay conversion therapy.
+But what he didn't realize was that his father was planning to sign him up for a practice known as "conversion therapy."

 Read more: There is no homophobia in the animal kingdom